Resurrection of the Daleks: Home media

 This story was released as the accompanying DVD with Issue 34 of the Doctor Who DVD Files on 21 April 2010, released by GE FABBRI.

 The story was re-released on DVD in 2011 as part of the Revisitations 2 box set (along with The Seeds of Death and Carnival of Monsters) in an expanded 2-disc set with the original as-broadcast 2x46 minutes version included on the first disc.
 New special features included a commentary on the episodes by Saward, Terry Molloy and visual effects designer Peter Wragg (moderated by Nicholas Pegg), a documentary called Casting Far and Wide in which Toby Hadoke interviewed other members of the cast, and a documentary about the era of the Fifth Doctor called Come in Number Five which was presented by David Tennant, the son-in-law of Peter Davison.

+In March 2026, the series was upgraded and re-released on Blu-ray, in a box set that contained all seven stories from Season 21.
+New special effects were included in the latest upgrade, which also corrected a small error in the original 'flashback' sequence in episode 2.
+The new version includes the Doctor's companion Leela, who was omitted from the original broadcast version.